What does the BSI offer?

 The BSI supports the work of BSI members and immunologists generally by offering a range of support in the form of grants, awards and prizes.
 These provide financial support, enabling individuals to further their careers, research interests, and knowledge, as well as affording them recognition amongst their peers for their contributions to immunology.

 The major schemes supported by the BSI are listed below.
 Please follow the links to find out more.

-We are delighted to offer special travel awards of up to £500 to BSI members wishing to attend the 5th European Congress of Immunology (ECI) taking place on 2-5 September 2018 in Amsterdam, Netherlands.
+We are offering special travel awards of up to £250 to BSI members wishing to attend the BSI Congress 2021 taking place on 28 November - 1 December 2021 in Edinburgh.